nv-morpheus/Morpheus/models/model-cards/root-cause-analysis-model-card.md

 * No

 ### Describe physical safety impact (if present).
-* N/A
+* None

 ### Was model and dataset assessed for vulnerability for potential form of attack?
 * No

 ### Name applications for the model.

-* Root Cause Analysis, enabling predictive maintenance.
+* The primary application for this model is testing the Morpheus pipeline.

 ### Name use case restrictions for the model.

-* Different models need to be trained for other types of logs
+* Different models need to be trained depending on the log types.

 ### Has this been verified to have met prescribed quality standards?

 * No

 ### Name target quality Key Performance Indicators (KPIs) for which this has been tested.

 * N/A

 ### Technical robustness and model security validated?

 * No

 ### Is the model and dataset compliant with National Classification Management Society (NCMS)?

 * No

 ### Are there explicit model and dataset restrictions?

-* No
+* It is for pipeline testing purposes.

 ### Are there access restrictions to systems, model, and data?

-* N/A
+* No

 ### Is there a digital signature?

 * No

 ## Model Card ++ Privacy Subcard

 ### Generatable or reverse engineerable personally-identifiable information (PII)?

 * Neither

 ### Was consent obtained for any PII used?
 * N/A

 ### Protected classes used to create this model?
 (The following were used in model the model's training:)

 * N/A

 ### How often is dataset reviewed?
-* N/A
+* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for any changes.

 ### Is a mechanism in place to honor data subject right of access or deletion of personal data?